AndreWohnsland/CocktailBerry/docs/about.md

 Here you can manage all your ingredients.
 Define the name, volume and alcohol level of each ingredient here.
-Also, you can set ingredients for hand add and let CocktailBerry spend a single ingredient.
+Also, you can set ingredients for hand add and define a custom unit for the handadd.
+This is extremely handy, if you want to prompt the user to add a slice of something at the end.

 <figure markdown>
   ![Recipe](pictures/Recipes_ui.png)